ayuktha63/Movie-Train-Bus-Booking-application/Readme.md

 ## Personal Note

 This project was originally developed by a friend, and I assisted in completing it.
 I have a passion for helping friends with coding and enjoy assisting others.
-I am somewhat familiar with the Flask framework in Python and have completed many projects in .NET, which are visible on my profile.
+I am somewhat familiar with the Flask framework in Python and have completed many projects in Django which are visible on my profile.
 This project presented a new challenge, and I am pleased to have successfully completed it with the help of ChatGPT.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing